Strategies for Paying an Unexpected Tax Bill

 Surprised by a tax bill this year?
 Consider ways to pay without interrupting your financial plan.

 First, stay calm.
-Secondly, think strategically about how to pay what you owe, particularly if your money is invested, earmarked for retirement or stashed away in an emergency fund.
-Lastly, put plans in place to include more tax-mitigating strategies into your financial plan.
+Second, think strategically about how to pay what you owe, particularly if your money is invested, earmarked for retirement or stashed away in an emergency fund.
+Last, put plans in place to include more tax-mitigating strategies into your financial plan.
 Doing so can help avoid this situation next year.

 If you do find yourself obliged to pay, perhaps you can rely on one of these options to help you settle up with the IRS and keep your financial plan undisturbed and on track.